c-drew/CSC-231/README.md

 # CSC-231
-Java Assignments I did in Java II at ECSU
+projects I made in Java II at ECSU.